Nuh-Khan/Kickstarter-Analysis/README.md

 When breaking down this data set into "plays" category it produced a small subset of data.
 When looking at the higher $ goal campaigns it was clear there was a lack of data which can cause the data to skew.
 In the 45000 to 49999 range there was only a single campaign, with such limited data it is difficult to see if the $ range was the reason for success or failure.
 - What are some other possible tables and/or graphs that we could create?

-We looked at outcomes based on launch date and goals, instead we could look at average donation or number of people that backed the campaign.
-We could create line charts and pivot tables just like we did with the others.
+We looked at outcomes based on launch date and goals, instead we could look at average donation or the deadline for the campaign.
+We could create line charts and pivot tables just like we did for goals and launch date.
+Additionally we could look at other categorys of campaigns like musicals to see how they compare to plays.